• Reports to: Education Director

 Minimum Requirements in Knowledge, Skills, and Abilities

-- Available to work the complete season (Early March through May or October)
+• Available to work the complete season (Mid August through October 29th)

 Required Education, Experience, and Certifications

 • Lived experience and/or Bachelor's or Associate's degree